sook-tusk/Tech_Creative_Workflow_Using_R_and_Sublime/README.md

-# Creative Workflow using R and Sublime
+# Creative Workflow using R and Sublime Text

 ## Efficient workflow: Jumping between projects and files like a ninja